- The Sims 4 was a hugely popular life simulation game when it was released in 2014.

 - Click Apply to save your changes.

-Solution 9 – Modify the graphic settings
+9. Modify the graphic settings

-- Control Panel window will open.
-Now in its address bar type Control Panel\All Control Panel Items and press Enter.
+- Type Control PanelAll Control Panel Items and press Enter.

-- New window will open, click Advanced settings and then 3D.
+- Click Advanced settings and then 3D.

 - Change the 3D Quality settings.